Trump declines to answer questions in N.Y. attorney general investigation | Law-Order

 Trump declines to answer questions in N.Y. attorney general investigation

 James has said her investigation has uncovered significant evidence that the Trump Organization, which manages hotels, golf courses and other real estate, gave banks and tax authorities misleading financial information to obtain benefits.
-Trump did not leave the attorney general's office until about six hours after he arrived, suggesting he faced questions for much of the day.
+Trump did not leave her office until about six hours after arriving, suggesting he faced questioning for much of the day.
+In a social media post after the deposition, Trump called it a "very professional meeting," while boasting about his company.

 Trump added, "When your family, your company, and all the people in your orbit have become the targets of an unfounded, politically motivated Witch Hunt supported by lawyers, prosecutors, and the Fake News Media, you have no choice."
 In the statement, Trump also made disparaging comments about James and violent crime in New York state.

-Trump attempted to link the state attorney general's investigation to Monday's FBI search of his Florida home Mar-a-Lago, which represented an escalation a federal probe into whether he illegally removed records from the White House as he left office in January 2021.
-A spokeswoman for James declined to comment on the deposition.
-A lawyer for Trump did not respond to requests for comment.
+Trump attempted to link James's investigation to Monday's FBI search of his Florida home Mar-a-Lago, which represented an escalation of a federal probe into whether he illegally removed records from the White House as he left office in January 2021.
+A spokeswoman for James and a lawyer for Trump did not immediately respond to requests for comment after the deposition.

 Trump agreed in June to testify in the three-year investigation, but only after court decisions rejecting his argument that he should not have to do so because the probe was politically motivated.
 His lawyers also argued that Trump's words could be unfairly used against him in a related criminal probe led by Manhattan District Attorney Alvin Bragg in which James also is involved.
 Two top prosecutors in that case resigned in March, with one saying Bragg was skeptical of bringing charges against Trump.
 A Bragg spokeswoman on Wednesday said that criminal probe continues.